 A risk margin increases the discounted best estimate technical provisions to the theoretical value needed to transfer the obligations to another insurance entity.

-The Government’s reforms to the risk margin are set out in the Insurance and Reinsurance Undertakings (Prudential Requirements) (Risk Margin) Regulations 2023, and will come into force on 31 December 2023.
+The Government’s reforms to the risk margin are set out in the Insurance and Reinsurance Undertakings (Prudential Requirements) (Risk Margin) Regulations 2023, and came into force on 31 December 2023.

 Specifically, HMT’s SI makes an amendment to the Commission Delegated Regulation (EU) 2015/35 to: